Please select from the menu above

 What is a dot pitch?
 Dot Pitch is the distance between pixels on a computer display screen.
 It is generally measured in millimeters.

 DPI (Dots Per Inch) is a measurement of display device’s resolution capability, and indicates how many pixels, or dots, the display device can place in one square inch.
 The higher the DPI, the sharper the image.

 DVI-D stands for “DVI-Digital” and supports digital transfers only.

 DVI-I stands for “DVI-Integrated” and supports both digital and analog transfers, so it works with both digital and analog Visual Display Units.

 What is an EGA (enhanced graphics adapter)?
 Manufactured by IBM in 1984, the Enhanced Graphics Adaptor (EGA) is a digital video standard that falls between CGA and VGA in terms of color and space resolution.
 Operating with RGB digital TTL...
 Read more »

 - Fixed-frequency monitor

+What is a fixed-frequency monitor?
 Common in older display monitor systems, fixed-frequency monitors are designed to only run at a specific signal from within a limited frequency range.